My office is my local

 “My biggest problem is deciding which of the 20-odd empty tables at my disposal I should plant myself at”.

 Then there’s Wi-Fi.
-Even before the coronavirus madness, temperamental Wi-Fi had been the bane of countless remote workers’ lives.
+Even before the COVID madness, temperamental Wi-Fi had been the bane of countless remote workers’ lives.
 Initially this wasn’t an issue.
 But as more office workers were sent home and schools were closed, I’ve found my connection to be worsening.

 Here though I’ve found going old school is better and my internet speed remains consistent if I ditch Wi-Fi for an ethernet cable.
 Small problem, the modem is at the bar.
 Perhaps to some of you the idea of being forced to prop up a bar full of free beer while cracking out a day’s work doesn’t sound so bad.
 However, video conferencing calls with clients isn’t a walk in the park when you’re having to decide which angle the 30+ bottles of liquor behind you look the least unprofessional at.